 visas for business, vacation, or other purposes.
 There are a number of grounds

 for deportation back to the country of origin for an individual who is

 here on a visa.
 If you are a temporary visitor to the United States, then

-you need to be aware of the various grounds for deportation and removal
+you need to be aware of the various grounds for criminal deportation and

 Further, if you are placed in removal proceedings, then you need the legal